Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues are generally well-written and require some thought to understand, but are not overly difficult.
-Some clues, like 'A classic Italian dish made with tender meat and rich gravy in a pastry crust' (fake_clues #14), are a bit too easy, while others, like 'A traditional Italian dessert made with biscotti and mascarpone cheese in a creamy sauce' (fake_clues #20), are a bit too hard.
+**Reasoning:** The informed clues are specific enough to point towards the correct answer for someone familiar with the works.
+The misinformed clues provide enough ambiguity to make one pause, but the fake clues are strong diversions.
+The balance makes it a moderate difficulty.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 2.7/5
+**Overall Quality Score:** 4.0/5

-**Pass/Fail:** ⚠️ NEEDS REVISION
+**Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Word count compliance issues
+- Insufficient ambiguity in misinformed clues

 **Priority Actions:**
 1. Minor length adjustments